 The Macedonian OSCE Presidency slogan is "It's About People", so in that regard, it would be virtuous for the Ministry of Foreign Affairs to ask for assistance and support to the national interests, integrity, sovereignty, language and identity.
 How does Osmani plan to guarantee the rights of other people in the OSCE territory if he cannot do that at home, literally in front of his door and under the "It's about people" slogan?

-I saw on several television news last week how a group of people with flags and slogans, with names and indecent reminders of the past, walked and gave speeches in front of the Ministry of Foreign Affairs, under the leadership of Mr. Djambaski, a Bulgarian MEP, who seems to me to be dreaming of finding a modern version of duke as his next profession.
+I saw on several television news last week how a group of people with flags and slogans, with names and indecent reminders of the past, walked and gave speeches in front of the Ministry of Foreign Affairs, under the leadership of Mr. Djambaski, a Bulgarian MEP, who seems to me to be dreaming of finding a modern version of 19-century-style rebel leader as his next profession.

 It is convenient to be a revolutionary while being part of the establishment – you have money, and if something is wrong, there is always someone else to blame.
 But it is inappropriate and certainly punishable to be a member of the European Parliament and to act contrary to the spirit and commitments of the European Union in a neighbouring country with which your country negotiates and signs agreements on good neighbourly relations.